waterholeforum/docs/design/layout.md

 The sidebar can also be positioned on the right by making it the second child, after the main content.

 The sidebar is a flexbox container.
-On larger screens when it is displayed on the side, children are stacked in a column; on small screens when it wraps above the main content, children are laid out horizontally and may wrap.
+On larger screens when it is displayed on the side, children are stacked in a column; on small screens when it wraps above or below the main content, children are laid out in a row and may wrap.

 The `.sidebar--sticky` class can be used to make the sidebar content stick to the top of the viewport as the user scrolls down.

+For right-sided sidebars, the `.sidebar--bottom` class can be applied to make the sidebar stick to the bottom of the viewport on small screens.

 ## Overlay